scriptnull/oss-checklist/checklist.md

     - [ ] Formatter
     - [ ] Build Tool
     - [ ] Other
-- [ ] Organise files and folders that will help readers to find code easily
 - [ ] Basic code complete
 - [ ] Write tests and keep watch on code coverage
 - [ ] Setup CI